Aged Care Blog

 • Nurses Award 2010

-• Social, Community, Home Care and Disability Services Industry Award 2010
+• SCHADS Industry Award 2010

-There were, however, some who missed out.
-Those who work in aged care but not under these awards (grouped as ‘indirect care workers’ such as administrative employees, and chefs and cooks not in a senior position) were ineligible.
-Uniting NSW/ACT, one of Australia’s largest non-for-profit organisations that specialise in areas such as aged care, independent living, and community services welcomed the 15% aged care pay rise but anticipated the need for a further increase.
-Tracey Burton, Uniting’s Executive Director, expressed disappointment at those not included, claiming the decision has been ‘harmful to morale and motivation’.
+Uniting NSW/ACT, one of Australia’s largest not-for-profit organisations that specialise in areas such as aged care, independent living, and community services welcomed the initial 15% aged care pay rise but anticipated the need for a further increase.
+Tracey Burton, Uniting’s Executive Director, expressed disappointment at those not included, claiming the decision had been ‘harmful to morale and motivation’.

-How has the pay rise benefitted the aged care industry so far?
+How has the aged care pay rise benefitted the industry so far?

 The aged care sector is an essential industry that is growing rapidly, with the aged care worker shortage being regularly documented.
 The aged care pay rise has supported and hopes to support:

-• Meet nurse care and increased care minutes requirements: From July 2023, residential aged care homes were legally required to have a nurse on site and on duty 24/7.
-In October 2023, the number of minutes aged care workers are required to deliver care to residents per day increased to 200, with 40 of these being from a registered nurse.
-As aged care workers are now more vital to our society than ever before, the pay rise has been a way to show worker value and appreciation to meet government standards and boost workforce happiness.
+• Meeting nurse care and increased care minutes requirements: care minutes continue to increase, going from 200 in 2023, to 215 in 2024.
+They will rise again in October of this year, and at present 44 of these need to be delivered by a registered nurse (and 10% from an enrolled nurse).
+As aged care workers are now more vital to our society than ever before, the aged care pay rise has been a way to show worker value and appreciation to meet government standards and boost workforce happiness.

 What does the future for aged care workers look like?